matomo-org/plugin-QueuedTracking/README.md

 * Use the command `./console queuedtracking:lock-status` to view the current state of all locks
 * Set the option `-vvv` when processing via `./console queuedtracking:process -vvv` to enable the tracker debug mode for this run.
 This will print detailed information to screen.
 * Enable tracker mode in `config.ini.php` via `[Tracker] debug=1` if processing requests during tracking is enabled.
+* Use the command `./console queuedtracking:print-queued-requests` to view the next requests to process in each queue.
+If you execute this command twice within 1-10 minutes, and it outputs the same, the queue is not being processed most likely indicating a problem.

 __Are there any known issues?__